With CBD popularity at an all-time high, consumers are still trying to sort the best products from the worst…

 For instance, the FDA did approve Epidiolex (cannabidiol) as a form of treatment for epilepsy.

-And as you and I know, the healing potential of CBD goes far beyond that – which is one of the biggest reasons why market demand has absolutely exploded over the past year.
-It seems like nearly every day I see a new study that supports the health and wellness benefits of cannabis and CBD for things like migraine, chronic pain, traumatic brain injury, and so much more.
+And as we know, the healing potential of CBD goes far beyond that – which is one of the biggest reasons why market demand has absolutely exploded over the past year.
+It seems like nearly every day you see a new study that supports the health and wellness benefits of cannabis and CBD for things like migraine, chronic pain, traumatic brain injury, and so much more.

 The FDA will soon realize that consumer demand for CBD far outweighs the minimal risks laid out in their recent statement.
 And once the FDA clears up its language, these larger companies will have an even bigger second wave of products to power our portfolios.